 A urinary sheath system can be an excellent method by which to manage urinary incontinence in men.
-There are many brands available made from different materials and in a wide range of sizes.
+There are many brands of incontinence sheaths available made from different materials and in a wide range of sizes.

-It is very important when using a sheath system to be assessed properly for the correct size.
+It is very important when using an incontinence sheath system to be assessed properly for the correct size.
 This should be done using a specially designed measuring guide to ensure that the sheath is neither too tight, (which could result in discomfort or even sore skin) nor too loose in which case the sheath is more likely to fall off.

 If possible, use the measuring guide provided with the particular brand of sheath as the same sizes may vary with different brands.
 Sheaths also come in standard or shorter lengths to enable the best fit.

 Once the correct size has been determined, samples of different sheaths can be obtained and the best one found for each individual.
 Please note; Fittleworth can only send samples with your specialist nurse approval.

 Fitting a male incontinence sheath

 Before the sheath is applied, the penis and surrounding area should be washed and dried thoroughly.
 Do not use moisterising soap, any creams or talcum powder as these can affect adhesion.

 It is not advisable to shave the pubic area as this can cause skin irritation, but hair can be trimmed if necessary.
 Some sheaths come with a hair guard provided.

 Alternatively, a hole can be torn into a piece of kitchen paper then placed over the penis to push the hair back.

 If necessary, a skin prep wipe may then be applied to the shaft of the penis to aid adhesion and to protect the skin.

 Remove the sheath from the packet and place the end over the end of the penis.
 ALWAYS ENSURE THE FORESKIN IS KEPT FORWARD.